Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 - In cards.py, the sell_card_by_name endpoint allows selling cards that are currently in decks.
 This could lead to invalid decks where users have decks containing cards they no longer own.
 The endpoint should either prevent selling cards that are in decks or remove the cards from decks when sold.
 - In sell by card name, it might be helpful to tell the user how many of that card they own in the exception itself since they can’t see the printed outputs
 - In both sell card by name and get card by name when raising the error for card not found, it would be good to also include a sentence about how the name should be formatted (capitalized) because passing in the card name with all lowercase letters means that no card_id is returned
+- While I don't think it's a pressing matter, the endpoint naming isn't consistent across the API:
+- The longer files are documented in a clear, concise manner, but the shorter ones could use a little more documentation.
+For instance battle.py, collection.py, display.py could use a small documentation touch up.
+- Some of the error messages, like when there is an invalid card name, are not specific.
+The error messages could be clearer and more targeted to each endpoint.
+- The error messages across endpoints are inconsistent and not very detailed.
+- Invalid card names should specify what valid options are or specify things like the name to match the databases capitalization

 ### cards.py has been updated for the above review comments